umbraco/UmbracoCMSDocs/Articles/Packages/Extending/package-types.md

 PM> Install-Package MyPackage -version 1.2
 ```

-NuGet packages can include any solutions files, and can be configured to run powershell scripts after installation.
+NuGet packages can include any solution files, and can be configured to run powershell scripts after installation.

 As NuGet packages are installed outside of the Umbraco website they cannot directly manipulate any of the Umbraco settings or content during their installation.